 Selfish, focused online learner

-posted in: Online Classes 0
+posted in: Study Tips 0

 If you’re researching how to learn to be selfish, that’s a good sign.
 You’re probably not a self-absorbed person who is too pre-occupied with themselves to ignore the needs of others.